pyparsing/pyparsing/CONTRIBUTING.md

       ppc = pp.pyparsing_common
       ppu = pp.pyparsing_unicode

-  Submitted examples *must* be Python 3 compatible.
+  Submitted examples *must* be Python 3.6.8 or later compatible.

 - Where possible use operators to create composite parse expressions: